lucindanora/credit-risk-classification/Credit_Risk/Starter_Code/Analysis_Report.md

-# Module 12 Report Template
+# Module 12 Report

-## Overview of the Analysis
+## Analysis

-* The purpose of this credit risk analysis is to predict loan risk based on historical lending data from a peer to peer lending company by splitting the data into training and testing sets and creating a logistical regression model with the original data.
+The primary objective of this credit risk analysis is to anticipate loan risk by leveraging historical lending data sourced from a peer-to-peer lending company.
+This involves partitioning the data into training and testing sets and subsequently constructing a logistic regression model using the original dataset.

-* The financial information we are looking at contains information on loans inidicating their status, healthy=0 and unhealthy=1, meaning there is a higher risk of default.
-* Provide basic information about the variables you were trying to predict (e.g., `value_counts`).
-* Describe the stages of the machine learning process you went through as part of this analysis.
-* Briefly touch on any methods you used (e.g., `LogisticRegression`, or any resampling method).
+The financial data under consideration includes comprehensive information on loans, categorizing them as either healthy (0) or unhealthy/high risk (1).
+Employing Machine Learning techniques, our goal is to discern and classify loans into these categories based on the status provided by the lending company.

+Utilizing the furnished dataset, we meticulously developed a logistic regression model to achieve this classification.

 ## Results

-Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all machine learning models.

-* Machine Learning Model 1:
+* Machine Learning Model 1: Logistic Regression
-  * Accuracy- the ratio of correctly predicted instances to the total instances.
+  * Accuracy 0.99
-  The accuracy score of the logistic regression model is 0.99 indicating that it correctly predicts loan outcomes for 99% of cases and is 99% accurate in it's predictions.
+   * The logistic regression model achieved an impressive accuracy score of 0.99, indicating a 99% correct prediction rate and overall accuracy in loan outcome predictions.

+  * Precision:
+   * Healthy Loans:1.0
-  * Precision- ratio of true positive to sum of true positive and negative Healthy Loans had a precision of 1.00 meaning that among the loans predicted as healthy and low risk, all of them actually were low risk
+    * The precision for healthy loans is 1.00, implying that all loans predicted as healthy and low risk were indeed low risk.
-    High Risk Loans had a precision of 0.87 meaning that among the high risk loans, 87% are actually high risk
+   * High Risk Loans: 0.87
+    * For high-risk loans, the precision is 0.87, indicating that 87% of predicted high-risk loans were accurately classified as such.

+  * Recall Score:
+    * Healthy Loans:1.00
+     * The recall score for healthy loans is 1.00, meaning the model correctly identifies all healthy loans.
+    * High Risk Loans: 0.95
-  * Recall Score- ratio of true positives to the sume of true positive and false negatives Healthy Loans had a recall score of 1.00 meaning the model correctly identifies all healthy loans High Risk Loans had a recall score 0.95 meaning that model correctly identifies 95% of high risk loans, so it has a low false negatrive rate suggesting it is effectively capturing a high amount of high risk loans.
+     * The recall score for high-risk loans is 0.95, demonstrating that the model effectively identifies 95% of high-risk     loans, resulting in a low false negative rate and suggesting a high capacity for capturing high-risk loans effectively.

 ## Summary

-This model performs very well with high precision and recall.
-This is particularily true in the healthy loans class.
-There is slightly lowere precision in the high risk loans, but that is to be expected in an imbalanced data set such as this.
-This model has excellent at identifying risk and could be used with confidence.
+The logistic regression model, Machine Learning Model 1, exhibits robust performance in predicting loan outcomes.
+With an accuracy score of 0.99, it correctly predicts loan results for 99% of cases.
+Precision analysis reveals a perfect identification of healthy loans (1.00) and a slightly less perfect 87% precision for high-risk loans.
+Furthermore, the recall scores showcase a perfect identification of healthy loans (1.00) and an excellent 95% recall for high-risk loans, indicating the model's efficacy in capturing a significant proportion of high-risk cases with a low false negative rate.
+Overall, Machine Learning Model 1 demonstrates high accuracy and reliability in predicting loan risks.

 I would however want their to be a human componant to this analysis, as there are always extenuating circumstances that should be considered.